It's not genocide when God judges sin.

 Does modern abortion = genocide?

 Some contend that hundreds of millions of abortions do not fit a strict definition of genocide.
 I believe they at least qualify as mass murder of innocent life and do represent genocide.
-And isn't that the point people who accuse God of genocide are making?
+And isn't that the point people are making, who accuse God of genocide?
 They're saying God took innocent lives and He is guilty.

 Have you ever wondered why there are so many genealogies in the Old Testament?
 God is dead serious about preserving the line of Messiah.
 Throughout the Old Testament, there are two groups - people who follow God and people who refuse to follow God.